Biosafety level: BSL-4 facilities for extraterrestrial samples

-Sample-return missions that bring back to Earth samples obtained from a Category V body must be curated at facilities rated BSL-4.
-Because the existing BSL-4 facilities in the world do not provide the level of cleanliness necessary to such pristine samples, there is a need to design a facility dedicated to curation of restricted (potentially biohazardous) extraterrestrial materials.
-The systems of such facilities must be able to contain unknown biohazards, as the sizes of any putative alien microorganisms are unknown.
+Sample-return missions that bring samples from a Category V body back to Earth must be curated at facilities rated BSL-4.
+Because the existing BSL-4 facilities in the world do not provide the level of cleanliness needed for such pristine samples, there is a need to design a facility dedicated to curation of restricted (potentially biohazardous) extraterrestrial materials.
+The systems of such facilities must be able to contain unknown biohazards, as the size of any putative alien microorganism is unknown.
 Ideally, it should filter particles down to 10 nanometers, and release of a particle 50 nanometers or larger is unacceptable under any circumstance.

 Because NASA and ESA are collaborating on the Mars Sample Return campaign, due to return samples from Mars in the early 2030s, the need for a Sample Receiving Facility (SRF) is becoming more pressing.
 An SRF is expected to take 7 to 10 years from design to completion, and an additional two years is recommended for the staff to become proficient and accustomed to the facilities.